projetoChi2p/fs-nasa-cfs-osal-integration/README.md

     git submodule update

 # Build
-The unit tests build process is simplified by the scripts, to have more information about it, check the official cFS documentation.
+The unit tests build process is simplified by the scripts.
+For more information, check the official cFS documentation.

     ./build-tests-osal-nucleo-f767-freertos.sh